MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-net_adapter_dma_capabilities_init.md

 ## -remarks

-The client driver typically calls this method while setting capabilities for its data path, when it is starting a net adapter but before it calls [**NetAdapterStart**](nf-netadapter-netadapterstart.md).
+The client driver typically calls this function while setting capabilities for its data path, when it is starting a net adapter but before it calls [**NetAdapterStart**](nf-netadapter-netadapterstart.md).

 ## -see-also